aoelarsen/noroff-react-content-part-2/lessons/lesson2.md

 };
 ```

 This file exports an object that we will use to house our theme variables.
-You can add any properties you want here and use them in your styled components.
+You can add any properties you want here and use them in your Styled Components.

 ## Using Styled Components